hr-curtissimo/Presentation-Microservice/README.md

 I created a database for testing purposes on AWS, to make it easier to set up the dev environment.
 Make a .env file
-DM me on slack for the host, username, and password

 Then, to start the service